djaus2/AthleticsCertificateMaker/ReadMe.md

 $SendUsingAccount = "account@location.com.au"
 ```

-This value must match an account configured in Outlook.
+This value must match an account profile configured in Outlook 2016.
 If it does not,
 a warning is displayed and the default Outlook account is used.

 ---